 As a UX Engineer, you need not only be able to talk to and understand these different groups, but you also need to be able to explain value to them.
 This means knowing what it is they’re interested in and translating what you know into those terms.
 The more personable you are, the easier you’ll find this challenge.

 Being a UX Engineer is a juggling act.
 You’re in the middle of several departments, all with different priorities — so the easier you can make collaboration, the better.

 Using a cloud-based diagramming tool is one way to do this.
 Because it’s on the cloud, everyone can access it at the same time, from wherever they are in the world (good news for remote workers and clients).
 Designers can create wireframes and upload files and assets, while UX Engineers can log in and leave comments in real-time.
-Meanwhile, things like style guides and client feedback can be stored in a central repository for anyone on the team to access at any time.
+Meanwhile, we store things like style guides and client feedback in a central repository for anyone on the team to access at any time.
 When everyone has the information they need at their fingertips, the easier it will be to communicate, collaborate, and build a beautiful, bug-free site, faster.